The Music Legends Series

 Commencing in 2020, the royal mint issued the first of a series of coins commemorating Iconic British Music Legends.

-Music Legends series coins are extremely sought after, both issues have long since sold out at the Royal Mint, and we await news of the 3rd coin in the series.
+Music Legends series coins are extremely sought after, both issues have long since sold out at the Royal Mint, and we await news of further additions in the series.
 The Royal Mint have not made public the full range of artists who will appear within the series.
 The coins of the Music Legend series have become some of the most popular coins to be released in recent years with extremely low mintage's just adding to their allure.

 Sir Elton John